aspinwall-ui/aspinwall-launcher/README.md

 Aspinwall is a Linux interface for tablets and touchscreen devices.
 It offers:

 - A clean, focused launcher with a widget view - reminiscent of smart hub devices
-- Multitasking features, such as a dedicated app list and easy window control
-- Some level of convergence - the shell works on both vertical (portrait) and horizontal (landscape) displays, and the launcher can be set to display on a separate screen by default
+- Some level of convergence - the shell works on both vertical (portrait) and horizontal (landscape) displays
 - A widget API for creating your own widgets
+- (TODO) Multitasking features, such as a dedicated app list and easy window control
-- Integration with voice assistants (see our Mycroft GUI, [Lapel](https://github.com/aspinwall-ui/lapel))
+- (TODO) Integration with voice assistants (see our Mycroft GUI, [Lapel](https://github.com/aspinwall-ui/lapel))

 ## Installing